External MCP Tools for Chat Agents

 External MCP tools allow your Chat agents to:

-- Connect to third-party MCP servers via HTTP/HTTPS
+- Connect to third-party MCP servers via HTTPS

 - Use custom tools for specialized tasks (e.g., Linear issue creation, GitHub operations)